kubernetes/kubernetes/docs/getting-started-guides/ubuntu.md

 The `NUM_MINIONS` variable defines the total number of minions.

 The `PORTAL_NET` variable defines the kubernetes service portal ip range.
-Please make sure that you do have a private ip range defined here.You can use below three private network range accordin to rfc1918.
+Please make sure that you do have a valid private ip range defined here, because some IaaS provider may reserve private ips.
+You can use below three private network range accordin to rfc1918.
 Besides you'd better not choose the one that conflicts with your own private network range.

      10.0.0.0        -   10.255.255.255  (10/8 prefix)